konflux-ci/e2e-tests/magefiles/rulesengine/readme.md

  ### Creating a basic rule using anonymous functions and its rule catalog

  In this example, we create a rule for infra-deployments test execution using anonymous condition and action functions.
-Some conditions and actions maybe so simple that it is easier to implement as anonymous functions.
+Some conditions and actions may be so simple that it is easier to implement as anonymous functions.
 I then define this Rule within a Rule Catalog.

- The logic is simple WHEN the RepoName is infra-deployments, THEN execute ginkgo with the specific lable filter.
+ The logic in this rule is straightforward: WHEN the RepoName is infra-deployments, THEN execute ginkgo with the specific label filter.

  ```go
  // Example rule for infra-deployments using anonymous functions embedded in the rule